Banana split: History

 Latrobe and Wilmington are not the only towns to claim the distinction of inventing the banana split.
 In Boston it is said the dessert was created at the Butler Department Store by the head soda jerk who, in 1905, served a banana split with two scoops of vanilla ice cream, topped with peaches, walnuts and pistachios.
 Davenport, Iowa, claims it was invented by a local Davenport confectioner in 1906, and similar claims have been made by Columbus, Ohio, where the banana split is said to have been created by Letty Lally when a customer at Foeller's Drug Store asked for "something different."
 (Food writer Mike Turback considers Lally's creation the first banana royale, a sundae made with banana slices.)
 The lack of evidence presents an obstacle to proving any of these claims.

 Walgreens is credited with spreading the popularity of the banana split.
 The early drug stores operated by Charles Rudolph Walgreen in the Chicago area adopted the banana split as a signature dessert.
 Fountains in the stores proved to be a draw, attracting customers who might otherwise have been just as satisfied having their prescriptions filled at some other drug store in the neighborhood.

 Banana split pie

 The banana split pie was created by Janet Winquest, a 16-year-old resident of Holdrege, Nebraska.
 In 1952, she won a $3,000 prize in Pillsbury's Grand National Recipe and Baking Contest for the recipe.

 In popular culture

 Louis Prima played a song called "Banana Split for My Baby" at the Casbar Lounge of the Sahara Hotel in 1956.

-The banana split is reputed to have inspired the longstanding debate between residents of the counties of Devon and Cornwall in England about how to correctly assemble a traditional cream tea.
-With food rationing imposed after WW2, ice cream was in short supply, so the split's usual ingredients were partly replaced by scones made with locally grown ingredients.
-Local traditions developed quickly within each county about how best to meet the tastes of their respective tourist trade, leading to differing applications of the cream in the assembly of the dish.
-This situation was famously satirised in a BBC 1970s mockumentary Bunfight at the O.K.
-Tea Rooms.
-This divergence continues into the modern day.